 Balania Cemetery* LK-C003

 Chapa Cemetery** LK-C017 Now Weston-Chapa Cemetery.
 (See Anna Rose Cemetery above and Weston Cemetery Below) THC awarded the combined title Weston-Chapa Cemetery for its Historic Texas Cemetery Designation because Weston appears on the original deed and Chapa on other deeds describing the area.
-Pinkie Chapa, daughter of Tom and Zella (McCampbell) Weston, and her husband, Romano Chapa, were among the best known Anna Rose inhabitants during their lifetime, and the Weston Cemetery was called by their name after they were buried there.
+Pinkie Chapa, daughter of Tom and Zella (McCampbell) Weston, and her husband, Romano Chapa, were among the best known Anna Rose inhabitants during their lifetime, and the cemetery was called Chapa Cemetery after they were buried there.
 It has also been known as Anna Rose, Old Chapa, and Alegria Cemetery.

 Clegg Cemetery* LK-C001